 3. Write the amount that you wish to pay in numbers

 This is possibly the most vital part of the check writing process.
-Companies won’t accept checks without a valid signature, and since each person’s signature is unique, the signature on your check has the capability of protecting you from potential check-writing forgers.
+Companies won’t accept checks without a valid signature.
+Since each person’s signature is unique, the signature on your check has the capability of protecting you from potential check-writing forgers.

-Be sure when writing a check to make your signature neat and write it as you normally would on any other formal document.
+When writing a check, be sure to make your signature neat and write it as you usually would on any other formal document.
 See Your signature goes here box in the example below.

-Your check should look similar to this when completed:
+Your check should look similar to this when it is completed:

 There are three more pieces of information that you should be aware of when it comes to the format of a check.

-This is specific to your banking institution and can be found on the bottom left of the check.
-This is also used for when you give your employer information to receive direct deposit as well as setting up automatic payments.
+This is specific to your banking institution and is found on the bottom left of the check.
+It is also used when you give your employer information to receive direct deposit as well as setting up automatic payments.

 This is self-explanatory, however, just know that you can find this number directly to the right of your routing number.

-Now that you know the basics of writing a check, you can be prepared for when there aren’t other payment options such as cash or automatic payment.
+Now that you know the basics of writing a check, you are prepared for when there aren’t other payment options such as cash or automatic payment.

 Yes, you can write a check to yourself to cash it out.
 In the “Pay to the order of” field, you can write a check to yourself by writing your own name or by writing the word “Cash.”